mishael-o/Dapper.SimpleSqlBuilder/README.md

 ### Usage

-The library provides a static class called `SimpleBuilder` that can be used to create simple builder instances.
+The library provides a static class called `SimpleBuilder` that is used to create simple builder instances.
 However, the library also provides an alternative to the static classes via dependency injection, which is covered in the [Dependency Injection](#dependency-injection) section.

 #### Create SQL query with the Builder